Xilinx/inference-server/README.rst

 * TensorFlow and PyTorch models with `ZenDNN <https://developer.amd.com/zendnn/>`__ on AMD CPUs
 * ONNX models with `MIGraphX <https://github.com/ROCmSoftwarePlatform/AMDMIGraphX>`__ on AMD GPUs
 * XModel models with `Vitis AI <https://www.xilinx.com/products/design-tools/vitis/vitis-ai.html>`__ on AMD FPGAs
-* A graph of computation including as pre- and post-processing can be written using `AKS <https://github.com/Xilinx/Vitis-AI/tree/v2.5/src/AKS>`__ on AMD FPGAs for end-to-end inference
+* A graph of computation including as pre- and post-processing can be written using `AKS <https://github.com/Xilinx/Vitis-AI/tree/v3.0/src/AKS>`__ on AMD FPGAs for end-to-end inference

 Quick Start Deployment and Inference
 ------------------------------------

 The following example demonstrates how to deploy the server locally and run a sample inference.
 This example runs on the CPU and does not require any special hardware.
+You can see a more detailed version of this example in the `quickstart <https://xilinx.github.io/inference-server/main/quickstart_inference.html>`__.

 .. code-block:: bash